Kevin Gosztola

+Background

+Gosztola is from Mishawaka, Indiana, and graduated from Columbia College Chicago with a degree in film in 2010.

+Career

 Gosztola has written for The Nation, Salon, and OpEdNews.
 He co-authored, with Greg Mitchell, Truth and Consequences: The US vs. Bradley Manning.
 Since 2014, Gosztola has co-hosted, with Rania Khalek, the podcast Unauthorized Disclosure.
-Gosztola has interviewed on Democracy Now!, The Real News, CounterSpin, Frontline, The Young Turks, and other shows and media outlets.
+Gosztola has been interviewed on Democracy Now!, The Real News, CounterSpin, Frontline, The Young Turks, and other shows and media outlets.
 He was one of few journalists to cover the Manning trial extensively, along with independent journalists Alexa O'Brien and Nathan Fuller, and a handful of reporters from The Guardian and the AP.
 He worked as an intern and videographer at The Nation before joining Firedoglake.

 In December 2014, Firedoglake founder Jane Hamsher suspended operations indefinitely although parts of FDL, such as The Dissenter, continued.
-In August 2015, its tradition and legacy were assumed by Shadowproof, with Gosztola as Managing Editor.
+In August 2015, its tradition and legacy were assumed by Shadowproof, with Gosztola as managing editor.